 2. Always max out optional subquests before starting a mission

 Always fill out your Optional Subquests before you set out by speaking to Hinoa the Quest Maiden in the central hub area.
 They're always simple tasks, like gathering insects and slaying small monsters, which are easy to tick off while out, but the Armor Spheres they often reward you with are useful to improve your gear.
 Not to mention you'll often earn Kamura Points currency.
 They can also award various different items like Twisted Remains, exciteshroom and so on.
 They're basically essential as you'll be wasting potential rewards without them.

-3. Use the training area and early missions to test all the weapons…
+3. Use the training area and early missions to test weapons and find what you like

 7. Toggle Focus Camera instead of Target Camera to follow monsters you're hunting

 If you're having trouble tracking monsters in a hectic battle then go into the settings and change the camera style to Focus Camera, instead of Target Camera.
 This will make the camera automatically lock on to a foe.
 Our Monster Hunter Rise lock on guide explains more there but whether you're struggling with the wirebug mobility or just just struggling to track fast targets, it's a great help.